Appin mine disaster: Memorials

-A new memorial sculpture was unveiled 24th July 2020, consisting of 14 steel arches each representing one of the miners who died, gently curve upwards and inwards to form a tunnel, reminiscent of a longwall mine tunnel.
+A new memorial sculpture was unveiled 24 July 2020, consisting of 14 steel arches each representing one of the miners who died, gently curve upwards and inwards to form a tunnel, reminiscent of a longwall mine tunnel.
 The arches were made from local BlueScope Steel and the sculpture's three hardwood seating areas were made by members of the Appin Men's Shed.
-The sculpture was commissioned South32 a year ago on the 40th anniversary from sculptor Paul Johnson and designer Gail Mason.
+The sculpture was commissioned by South32 a year ago on the 40th anniversary from sculptor Paul Johnson and designer Gail Mason.

 Causes

 An explosion that was caused by sparks from a fan control box which ignited a buildup of flammable and poisonous methane gas ripped apart the busiest pit, late on the night of Tuesday, 24 July 1979, and caused a series of fires in the mine's damaged ventilation system.
 Just after 11 pm, a huge roar was heard, and one survivor reported that the men had very little warning.
 Engineer Jim Hoffman felt the blast one kilometre away.